Applying from Overseas

 - People holding Highly Skilled Migrant Status / Tier 1 eligibility.

 These categories are subject to change from time to time, particularly as new countries join the EEA.
-You are therefore advised to check your own eligibility with the Home Office via the UK Border Agency.
-Comprehensive and up to date information can be obtained via their web pages.
+You are therefore advised to check your own eligibility with the Home Office via the UK Visas and Immigration and up to date information can be obtained via their web pages.

 What if I am not already automatically entitled to live and work in the UK?